nvssaiteja5/devops/README.md

 * Write a repository name and enable **README.md** file creation.

 **README.md**
-* This file contains the description about the repository
+* This file contains the description about the repository and it will be displayed on the main page of that repository.

 ### Git configuration